ioggstream/python-course/sparql-101/05-sparql.md

   print({g.identifier.n3(): g.query(q).bindings})
 ```

-There's a Dataset flag that allows to query all the graphs in the dataset.
+There's a `Dataset` attribute that allows to query all the graphs in the dataset.

 ```python
 # By default, sparql does not query all the graphs.